 - Media use

-If all goes well, as your adolescent matures and progresses they will be experiencing greater separation and process of becoming one’s own person.
+If all goes well, as your adolescent matures, they will be experiencing a greater emotional separation as they grow into their own identity.
 You may find that this normal process creates intense anxiety for you as a parent.
 Sometimes one’s own separation and individuation and even abandonment issues from the past can get activated.
 It can be especially helpful to explore these issues in the context of supportive therapy.

 Has your sweet child turned into a sour, sullen teenager who you don’t recognize?
 Do you feel like running away from your own home?
 There is support and help!
 Please join a newly forming support group for mothers in mid-town Sacramento to discuss issues such as rules, screen time, friendships, dating, homework, and other concerns. there will be time for sharing experiences and receiving feedback.
 Cost is $20.00 per session, in a series of 5 sessions and can be continued.
 Call 916-714-0750 or e-mail me for more information.